 4. Use an Exit Reality VR Cube to transport your attendees.

-While the holodeck from Star Trek may still be science fiction, you’d be shocked to see how close we can actually get.
-Meeting Tomorrow has partnered with Exit Reality to bring you the world’s first turn-key VR experience designed especially for events, the VR Cube.
+While the holodeck from Star Trek may still be science fiction, you’d be shocked to see how close modern VR can actually get.

 Imagine being able to drop a time-machine, an amusement park ride, or a portal to another world into your event.
 Unlike 360 media, these are fully immersive experiences—when you move, the room moves with you—which is why these booths come with padded walls and an experiential guide.
 Choose from dozens of experiences to give your attendees, and watch the social shares grow.

-Consider selling this as a premier sponsorship opportunity, as the booths are brandable, and through Meeting Tomorrow, available nationwide.
+Consider selling this as a premier sponsorship opportunity with brandable booths and additional event technology through Meeting Tomorrow, available nationwide.